Connect with ITS

 Students can obtain help with any computing-related question by visiting the IT Service Desk, located in 178J Berry Library; by calling (603) 646-2999; or by sending e-mail to firstname.lastname@example.org.

 Services for Dartmouth students include:

 - Help with selecting new computer equipment or software.

-- Help with setting up new computers, including operating systems, patching, installation of applications, and network and/or dial-up configurations.
+- Help with setting up new computers and mobile devices, including operating systems, patching, installation of applications, and network and/or dial-up configurations.

 - Setup of some peripherals, including printers, scanners, and modems.

 - Troubleshooting desktop applications.